Burundi: Civil war and genocides

 In late April 1972, two events led to the outbreak of the First Burundian Genocide.
 On 27 April 1972, a rebellion led by Hutu members of the gendarmerie broke out in the lakeside towns of Rumonge and Nyanza-Lac and the rebels declared the short-lived Martyazo Republic.
 The rebels attacked both Tutsi and any Hutu who refused to join their rebellion.
 During this initial Hutu outbreak, anywhere from 800 to 1200 people were killed.
 At the same time, King Ntare V of Burundi returned from exile, heightening political tension in the country.
 On 29 April 1972, the 24-year-old Ntare V was murdered.
 In subsequent months, the Tutsi-dominated government of Michel Micombero used the army to combat Hutu rebels and commit genocide, murdering targeted members of the Hutu majority.
 The total number of casualties was never established, but contemporary estimates put the number of people killed between 80,000 and 210,000.
 In addition, several hundred thousand Hutu were estimated to have fled the killings into Zaïre, Rwanda and Tanzania.

 Following the civil war and genocide, Micombero became mentally distraught and withdrawn.
 In 1976, Colonel Jean-Baptiste Bagaza, a Tutsi, led a bloodless coup to topple Micombero and set about promoting reform.
 His administration drafted a new constitution in 1981, which maintained Burundi's status as a one-party state.
 In August 1984, Bagaza was elected head of state.
 During his tenure, Bagaza suppressed political opponents and religious freedoms.

-Major Pierre Buyoya (Tutsi) overthrew Bagaza in 1987, suspended the constitution and dissolved political parties.
+Major Pierre Buyoya, a Tutsi, overthrew Bagaza in 1987, suspended the constitution and dissolved political parties.
 He reinstated military rule by a Military Committee for National Salvation (CSMN).
 Anti-Tutsi ethnic propaganda disseminated by the remnants of the 1972 UBU, which had re-organized as PALIPEHUTU in 1981, led to killings of Tutsi peasants in the northern communes of Ntega and Marangara in August 1988.
-The government put the death toll at 5,000; some international NGOs believed this understated the deaths.
+The government put the death toll at 5,000, some international NGOs believed this understated the deaths.